 A Better Moments Certified Photo Instructor is available during the entire workshop to offer assistance with camera settings, the basics of composition, guide and help in general.

 DAY 1: ARRIVAL

 Upon arrival in Addis Ababa, you will be picked up at the airport and taken to our hotel.
 Those who have the time and spirit can spend their first day exploring the capital, Addis Ababa.
 Ethiopia’s sprawling capital is located in the highlands bordering the Great Rift Valley, serving as the country’s commercial and cultural hub.
 Its National Museum exhibits Ethiopian art, traditional crafts and prehistoric fossils, representing a rich history dating all the way back to the earliest known hominid, “Lucy.”
 The burial place of the 20th-century emperor Haile Selassie, the copper-domed Holy Trinity Cathedral, is a neo-Baroque architectural landmark of particular interest.
 After dinner, Christian Nørgaard will introduce the workshop and present his work from previous trips to Ethiopia, to prepare you for the adventure ahead.
 This will be followed by a workshop on how to capture great portraits and how to approach the people along our way.

 DAY 2: AFRICA’S LARGEST MARKET

 We spend our morning at Addis Mercato, known as Africa’s largest market.
-A truly visual experience with craft shops, cattle, spice stalls filling the narrow alleyways, providing many fascinating and colourful photo opportunities.
-This is uniquely intriguing place to get lost with your camera and immerse yourself in the beautiful chaos.
+A true bombardment of the senses, with craft shops, cattle and spice stalls filling the narrow alleyways, providing many fascinating and colorful photo opportunities.
+This is a uniquely intriguing place to get lost with your camera and immerse yourself in the beautiful chaos.

 After Addis Mercato we fly south to Jinka, the “capital” for the Mursi people.